marla-singer/meteor-accounts-admin-ui-bootstrap-3/README.md

   </div>
 </template>
 ```
+Use `recordsPerPage=10` in `accountsAdmin` template to set limit of records on page.
 After you edit app-name.html you need to sign in with a new user.
 The first user will automatically be added as an admin.

 ## Iron Router Integration